vonfeng/DPLink/README.md

 # Datasets (updated 2024.06.16)
 - **ISP-Weibo Data** (main data used in the paper, from Shanghai)
 	- ~~This is the private data collected and processed by ourselves and partners.
-We cannot directly published it due to the privacy issue. *If you are interested in it and want to use it in your paper for academic purpose, you can contact with us via the email in this [page](http://fi.ee.tsinghua.edu.cn/~liyong/) with your identity information.*~~ We have uploaded the data in [data](./data/), please follow the README.md to process the data.
+We cannot directly published it due to the privacy issue. *If you are interested in it and want to use it in your paper for academic purpose, you can contact with us via the email in this [page](http://fi.ee.tsinghua.edu.cn/~liyong/) with your identity information.*~~ We have uploaded the data in [data](./data/), please follow the [README](./data/README.md) to process the data.
 This data is intended for academic use only.
 Redistribution of this data is not permitted without our explicit permission.
 - **Foursquare-Twitter Data**
-	- This data is  from *Transferring heterogeneous links across location-based social networks.
-Jiawei Zhang, Xiangnan Kong, and Philip S. Yu.
-WSDM 2014.* We have no right to directly publish it.
-If you are interested in this dataset, you can contact with the original author to access the dataset.
+	- This dataset is derived from the paper *Transferring Heterogeneous Links Across Location-Based Social Networks* by Jiawei Zhang, Xiangnan Kong, and Philip S. Yu, WSDM 2014.
+If you wish to access it, we recommend reaching out to the original authors to request permission.
+Alternatively, you can explore a related data source available here: [https://github.com/whd14/SIMP/tree/master/Datasets/Twitter-Foursquare](https://github.com/whd14/SIMP/tree/master/Datasets/Twitter-Foursquare), which contains a portion of the dataset.

 # Requirements
 - **Python 2.7**